Want to find your customer’s pain points? I’m here to help.

 No Customers?
 No Problem.
 You Can Still Find Their Pain Points.

 Start with a surface-level issue your customer is facing.
-For example, say they’re PPC ad isn’t getting enough clicks.
+For example, they have a PPC ad that isn’t getting enough clicks.

 You: Why do you want more clicks?